nonusae/js-modal/README.md

 # Javascript Modal
-A particular javascript modal implementation with event stopPropagation used
+A particular javascript modal implementation animate with TimelineMax()

 ---